NaveenMadMax/Anime-gallery/README.md

 ### 🌟 Usage

--Open http://localhost:3000/ in your browser.
+- Open http://localhost:3000/ in your browser.

 ## Browse the anime gallery with a responsive layout.

--📌 Future Enhancements
+- 📌 Future Enhancements

--🔍 Search functionality
+- 🔍 Search functionality

--🎭 Filter by genre or category
+- 🎭 Filter by genre or category

--⚡ Lazy loading for better performance
+- ⚡ Lazy loading for better performance

--🤝 Contributing
+- 🤝 Contributing